VPAC/matappprog/matappprog.md

 In order to assign a value to a variable, Maxima uses the colon (:), not the equal sign.
 The equal sign is used for representing equations.
 Functions are assigned through ‘:=’.
 Plots of functions, like any other plot, assigns the variable, the function, and the minimum and maximum range.

+Maxima will tend to give symbolic results (i.e., results including fractions, square roots, unevaluated trigonometric, exponential, or logarithmic functions) rather than floating-point (or numerical) results.
+Use function float() to get floating-point solutions.

 ```
 (%i6) ses:7$ ok:8$ nau:9$
 (%i9) sqrt(ses^2+ok^2+nau^2);